Don’t Die Trying to be a Unicorn.

 Company Building Philosophy

 Dave and I view our role in company building as more than just capital.
 We are committed to putting our shoulder into the plow of the value creation process, working hand-in-hand with the entrepreneurs we’ve backed.
 Our winning philosophy is based on earning and building trust with entrepreneurs and management teams.
 We’re not big fans of the judgmental approach.
 Stress-filled beat-downs don’t produce the best results or lasting esprit de corps.
-No, our role is to be their support system and to help them achieve both the purpose and objectives that they’re so passionate about.
+No, our role is to be the entrepreneur’s support system and to help them achieve both the purpose and objectives that they’re so passionate about.
 Our Workhorse mentality is rooted in our collective experience and in our company-building passions.
 It’s the way Dave and I are wired – supporting entrepreneurs is the work we are designed to do and love doing it.

 I’m gratified to be partnering with Dave as a fellow Workhorse.
 He is 12 year veteran of Sevin Rosen Funds, an experienced investor, mentor and a five-time CEO who brings a grounded perspective to the process of building valuable businesses.
 Dave and I arrived at the same destination along very different paths.
 What connects us is our desire and commitment to support entrepreneurs and our belief that investing growth equity in emerging tech-enabled services businesses presents the best risk-reward trade-off available in the private markets.
 Together, we aspire to build Workhorse Capital into a world-class growth equity firm.